 Differential item functioning (DIF) is an item-level characteristic of test items where an item may be found to be statistically easier for members of one demographic comparison group than another.
 DIF analyses typically involve matching examinees from different subgroups (such as gender, race/ethnicity, socioeconomic status, language ability) on a proficiency variable, carrying out item analysis for each group, and evaluating the results for statistical significance.
 Where DIF is present, it is said that the item “favors” one group over another (a result that suggests that examinees at equal skill levels from different subgroups do not have an equivalent chance of answering a question correct due to subgroup membership).
 Statistical techniques for detecting DIF include item response theory (IRT), simultaneous item bias statistic (SIBTEST), and Mantel-Haenszel statistic and can be carried out on both multiple-choice and constructed-response items.

 In this project, multiple-choice exam items in general chemistry were investigated using trial-tested preliminary exams in preparation for a standardized first-term general chemistry exam.
 These items were then retested in general chemistry I with both the original item (that was not included in the final released version of the test) and clones of the original items.
 These were tested in high, medium and low stakes testing and matching proficiency internally (using the score on the assessment as the measure of proficiency) and externally (using placement exam scores, ACT score and subscores, and standardized final exam scores).
 These items have been tested over three semesters and the subset of persistent DIF items have been coded into an eye tracker.
-Examining for differences between the subgroups solving the tasks using the eye tracker includes performance, time on task, scan path maps, fixation patterns and TEPR.
-Additionally, these subgroups will be collectively examined for processing differences when correlated to DIF persistence.
+Examining for differences between the subgroups solving the tasks using the eye tracker includes performance, time on task, scan path maps, fixation patterns and task-evoked pupillary response.
+Additionally, these subgroups have been collectively examined for processing differences when correlated to DIF persistence.